Isabelaponte/firstChallenge/README.md

-# firstChallenge
+# Compass UOL Internship First Project

-# Blog Page
+## Overview

-This is a blog page created for an internship challenge of Compass UOL that was developed using HTML, CSS, JavaScript and Typescript.
+Welcome to the blog page developed as the first project for the Compass UOL internship.
+This project was created to apply the knowledge gained in the HTML, CSS, JavaScript, and TypeScript learning track.
+As an intern at Compass UOL, I had the opportunity to design and implement a blog page with various functionalities.

 ## Functionalities

-- Display a post list that’s separated in cards
+- **Post List Display:** The main page showcases a list of posts, each presented in a card format.
-- The cards display their covers, titles and a brief of their content
+- **Card Details:** Cards provide a glimpse of the posts, featuring cover images, titles, and brief content descriptions.
-- The users can click on each card, that will redirect to a new page to show all content
+- **Clickable Cards:** Users can click on individual cards, redirecting them to a dedicated page displaying the full content of the selected post.
-- On the Page Details screen will be avaiable a list of users comments talking about the post
+- **Page Details:** The dedicated post page includes a list of user comments discussing the specific post.

 ## Technologies Used